xavier-tobin/PatternAnnotatedString/README.md

 ## Search text highlighting (& other dynamic patterns)

-There are use-cases for pattern-based styling where you may not know the pattern at compile-time.
+You may want to use pattern-based styling when you don't know the pattern at compile-time.
-For example, you may want to highlight matching text based on a search query the user inputs.
+For example, highlighting matching results based on a search query the user inputs.

 __This is easy to achieve with this library, but there are some performance considerations:__